-There is currently no treatment that will reverse the progression of dementia.
-However, sometimes symptoms that seem like dementia appear as a result of medical conditions that may be controllable.
-Some examples include depression, infections, medication side effects, high blood pressure, substance abuse, hearing loss, and nutritional deficiencies.
+There is currently no treatment that will reverse the brain diseases that cause dementia.
+However, sometimes symptoms that seem like dementia appear as a result of medical conditions that may be treatable.
+Some examples include depression, infections, medication side effects, high blood pressure, substance abuse, and nutritional deficiencies.

 MYTH 5: There is no point in getting an early diagnosis of dementia since there is no cure for it.

-Although there is not currently a cure for dementia, there are several benefits of an early and accurate diagnosis:
+Although there is not currently a cure for any type of dementia, there are several benefits of an early and accurate diagnosis:

 - As mentioned above, the symptoms could be caused by another treatable medical condition;

-- Treatments are often more effective when started early;
+- Treatments are often more effective or only available in the early stage;

 - Participation in clinical trials is typically offered to those in the early stages;